Stefan1811/ML_ID3_DATASET/README.md

 8) maximum heart rate achieved
 9) exercise induced angina
-10) oldpeak = ST depression induced by exercise relative to rest 11)the slope of the peak exercise ST segment
+10) oldpeak = ST depression induced by exercise relative to rest
+11) the slope of the peak exercise ST segment
 12) number of major vessels (0-3) colored by flourosopy
 13) thal: 0 = normal; 1 = fixed defect; 2 = reversable defect
 14) target: 0= less chance of heart attack 1= more chance of heart attack